Paraboloid

 In geometry, a paraboloid is a quadric surface that has exactly one axis of symmetry and no center of symmetry.
 The term "paraboloid" is derived from parabola, which refers to a conic section that has a similar property of symmetry.

-Every plane section of a paraboloid by a plane parallel to the axis of symmetry is a parabola.
+Every plane section of a paraboloid made by a plane parallel to the axis of symmetry is a parabola.
 The paraboloid is hyperbolic if every other plane section is either a hyperbola, or two crossing lines (in the case of a section by a tangent plane).
 The paraboloid is elliptic if every other nonempty plane section is either an ellipse, or a single point (in the case of a section by a tangent plane).
 A paraboloid is either elliptic or hyperbolic.

 Equivalently, a paraboloid may be defined as a quadric surface that is not a cylinder, and has an implicit equation whose part of degree two may be factored over the complex numbers into two different linear factors.
 The paraboloid is hyperbolic if the factors are real; elliptic if the factors are complex conjugate.